gladcolor/LLM-Geo/README.md

 # Autonomous GIS: the next-generation AI-powered GIS
 GIS stands for Geographic Information System; one of its major functionality is to conduct spatial analysis, manually, in the current stage.
-We proprose **Autonomous GIS**, an AI-powered GIS that leverages the LLM’s general abilities in natural language understanding, reasoning, and coding for addressing spatial problems with automatic spatial data collection, analysis, and visualization.
+However, we implement **Autonomous GIS**, which aims to execute spatial analysis autonomously with little or no human intervention.

 # Introduction
 Large Language Models (LLMs), such as ChatGPT, demonstrate a strong understanding of human natural language and have been explored and applied in various fields, including reasoning, creative writing, code generation, translation, and information retrieval.